Nancy Kerrigan: Television, movies and video games

-On March 1, 2017, Kerrigan was named as one of the contestants who would compete on season 24 of Dancing with the Stars.
-She was paired with professional dancer Artem Chigvintsev.
-Despite receiving higher judges' scores than Bonner Bolton and David Ross, Kerrigan and Chigvintsev were eliminated during a double elimination in the seventh week of the competition.

 In November 2017, she appeared on Keeping Up with the Kardashians in the Christmas special episode.

 In December 2017, a fictional movie about Tonya Harding and the attack on Kerrigan, entitled I, Tonya, was released; Caitlin Carver played Kerrigan.

 In January 2018, Kerrigan joined Inside Edition as their Super Bowl correspondent.
 She also appeared in an episode of Fresh Off the Boat as herself.
 In 2021, she played a voice role in the animated Easter movie, Eggs.
+She appeared in a 2023 Maximum Effort-produced advertising campaign for LinkedIn's business-to-business marketing.
+The commercial featured her promoting "CRM Cereal" and dancing with the fictional brand's giant panda mascot.

+Dancing with the Stars

+Kerrigan was a contestant on Dancing with the Stars for the 24th season, which premiered on March 20, 2017.
+Her partner was Artem Chigvintsev.
+They were eliminated in the seventh week of the competition.

 Personal life

 Kerrigan graduated from Stoneham High School and attended Emmanuel College in Boston to study business.
-She created the Nancy Kerrigan Foundation, which aims to raise awareness and support for the vision-impaired.
-Her mother Brenda is legally blind.
+Her mother, Brenda, is legally blind, which prompted Kerrigan to create the Nancy Kerrigan Foundation, which aims to raise awareness and support for the vision-impaired.

 Kerrigan married her agent Jerry Solomon on September 9, 1995, the year after she retired from competition.
 The marriage was her first and his third.
-They have three children together: Matthew (born 1996), Brian (born 2005), and Nicole (born 2008).
+They have three children together: Matthew (b.
+1996), Brian (b.
+2005), and Nicole (b.
+2008).
 Solomon also has a son from his second marriage.
-In April 2017, Kerrigan said that she had six miscarriages in eight years, while attempting to have her three children.
+In April 2017, Kerrigan said that she had six miscarriages in eight years while attempting to have her three children.
 She said that the miscarriages were "devastating" and "a strain" on the marriage.